dave89gray/CI_PP3_KNOTS-CROSSES/README.md

 11. [Acknowledgments](#acknowledgments)

 ## Project Goals
-Knoughts and Crosses is an app of the classic that the user can play in the terminal.
+Noughts and Crosses is an app of the classic that the user can play in the terminal.

 ### User Goals
-- Enjoy a game of Knoughts and Crosses
+- Enjoy a game of KnoughNoughtsts and Crosses

 ### Site Owner Goals
 - Offer a simple and easy to use game to players who want some relaxing fun